Hard Freeze Warning tonight may challenge record lows

 A major concern tonight is homes without power that are on well water.
 In these homes- when you lose electricity you also lose water (the pump providing water pressure has no power) and residents have limited means to heat their homes with no power and no way to drip they pipes.
 Carbon monoxide poisoning is a huge concern overnight for fuel based free-standing heaters brought inside.

 Tonight's record low for Jacksonville is 23° and was set in 1999.
-Forecast models predict lows between 19° and 21°.
-Our dew point at noon was 19° which can be a good indication of expected overnight lows.
+Forecast models predict lows in the low 20s, and The weather Authority forecast is for 23°.
 That forecast is for the airport, which is where the National Weather Service of Jacksonville office is located.
 Locations closer to the river and the beaches will not get quite that low.
 Overnight lows for Arlington, Mandarin, and the Southside should be in the mid 20s.
 The beaches should get down into the upper 20s.
 St Augustine will get down into the mid to upper 20s.
 St Augustine's record low is 28°, set in 2010.

 Temperatures should climb above freezing by 10:00a.m. and under sunny skies we will warm into the 40s.